 We stayed switched on, watched how all these other people ran & managed their Clubs & kept a close eye out for anything we could learn.

-We worked tirelessly, serving the type of school of hard knocks Dj & promoter apprenticeship, that many of the kind of people you see today, promoting Newcastle Club nights (& spatting with each other on Facebook) don’t even know exists.
+We learned plenty & also gained endless hours & hours, of hands on experience behind the decks.
+Working tirelessly, we served the type of 'school of hard knocks' Dj & promoter apprenticeship, that many of those charlatan promoters you see today, spatting with each other on Facebook, don’t even realise exists.